Authentication & Permissioning

 Session Lifecycle

-4. Token Issuance: Upon approval, a signed JWT is returned to the external application
+- Token Issuance: Upon approval, a JWT signed by the user is returned to the external application

 JWT Delegate Token Structure